zslrmhb/i-Note-It/README.md

     - Worse Performance, give illogical and inconsistent outputs
   - Few-Shots Prompt
     - Asking the model to generate note by providing it with few examples
-    - better than the zero-shot prompt, but have a higher latency
+    - Better than the zero-shot prompt, but have a higher latency
 ##### Final Approach
 - AI21 Lab Customized Jurassic-1 Grande Model
   - Trained a customized note generation model on the top of Jurassic-1 Grande
-  - Training data comes from video transcripts from various platform such as Canvas, Youtube， TED Talks and Coursera covering various domains/subjects.
+  - Training data comes from video transcripts from various platform such as Canvas, Youtube，TED Talks and Coursera covering various domains/subjects.
 In addition, English literature such as passage from William Shakespeare are included in the training data
     - Feel Free to reach out, such as in the **Discussions** or **Issues** for a more detail explanation of the training process
   - Overall better performance and lower latency from the original approach